-- The Department of Computer Science (CS) has an abiding interest in big data research, and two labs devoted to applied machine learning & knowledge discovery.
+- The Department of Computer Science (CS) has an abiding interest in big data research.
 The result is fascinating data work at the intersection of health, agriculture, and ecology.
 For example, CS researchers work with K-State’s National Agricultural Biosecurity Center (NABC), the Ecological Genomics Institute, the Arthropod Genomics Center, the Bioinformatics Center, and the K-State EPICENTER.
 At the EPICENTER, data scientists design real-time tools for epidemic outbreaks—not only in humans, but in plants, animals, and even computers.

-- For budding entrepreneurs, K-State also has an Institute for Commercialization devoted to high-growth, technology-based enterprises; an Olathe Innovation Accelerator that supports companies with technical and business expertise; and an Advanced Manufacturing Institute that speeds the commercial readiness of new product technologies.
+- For budding entrepreneurs, K-State also has an Institute for Commercialization devoted to high-growth, technology-based enterprises; an Olathe Innovation Accelerator that supports companies with technical and business expertise; and an Technology Development Institute that speeds the commercial readiness of new product technologies.

 Finally, we should mention the large amount of healthcare activity at the Kansas University Medical Center (KUMC) and KU Cancer Center.
 We’re talking:

 - Computational genomics and clinical trial & data coordination in the Department of Biostatistics.